MicrosoftDocs/xamarin-docs/docs/ios/internals/api-design/nsstring.md

 ms.date: 03/21/2017
 ---

-# NSString
+# NSString in Xamarin.iOS and Xamarin.Mac

 The design of both Xamarin.iOS and Xamarin.Mac calls for the use API to expose of the native .NET string type, `string`, for string manipulation in C# and other .NET programming languages, and to expose string as the data type exposed by the API instead of the `NSString` data type.

 This means that developers should not have to keep strings that are intended to be used for calling into Xamarin.iOS & Xamarin.Mac API (Unified) in a special type